stackupdev/dbs_pred/README.md

 ### User Experience Flow

 1. **Landing Page (`/`)**: The user is greeted and asked to enter their name.
-2. **Main Menu (`/main`)**: After submitting their name, the user chooses between two options:
+2. **Main Menu (`/main`)**: After submitting their name, the user chooses between three options:
     - **LLAMA Chatbot**: Interact with an AI chatbot powered by Groq's Llama model.
+    - **Deepseek Chatbot**: Interact with the Deepseek model via Groq API.
     - **DBS Prediction**: Predict the DBS share price based on the USD/SGD exchange rate.

 #### LLAMA Chatbot Flow
-- The user selects the chatbot option and is taken to `/llama`, where they can input a question or prompt.
+- The user selects the LLAMA chatbot option and is taken to `/llama`, where they can input a question or prompt.
 - On submission, the app sends the query to the Groq Llama model via the Groq API, receives a response, and displays it on `/llama_reply`.
+- The user can return to the main menu from here.

+#### Deepseek Chatbot Flow
+- The user selects the Deepseek chatbot option and is taken to `/deepseek`, where they can input a question or prompt.
+- On submission, the app sends the query to the Deepseek model via the Groq API, receives a response, and displays it on `/deepseek_reply`.
 - The user can return to the main menu from here.

 #### DBS Prediction Flow